 The Company amortizes goodwill evenly in a five-year period.
 However, if the amount is insignificant, the corresponding goodwill is recorded as an expense at the time of occurrence.

-(6) Other basic and important matters for the preparation of consolidated financial statements Accounting for The tax exclusion method is used. consumption taxes, etc.
+(6) Other basic and important matters for the preparation of consolidated financial statements consumption taxes, etc.

+Accounting for The tax exclusion method is used.

 II.
-Note related to changes in accounting estimate
+Note regarding change in accounting policies